 Best qualities of the run: spectacular views and a long, north aspect run.
 Once again we drop off at the top of the Mustang Glacier.
 We head due north and ski the glacier until it funnels into a Pipeline feature that spews out into a big alpine bowl.
 From here we traverse skiers-left and then finish the run on steep cutblocks down to the valley floor.

 Love You Longtime

 Drop-off at 2440 meters

 Pickup at 1400 meters

 Vertical drop of 1040 (3380 vertical feet)

-Best Qualities: Great fall lines.
-We have the same drop-off as 5th Dimension but now we head south down pinball alley and into the recently acquired Norm’s Nozone.
+Best qualities of the run: great fall lines!
+We use the same drop-off as 5th Dimension but instead we head south down pinball alley and into the recently acquired Norm’s No-zone.
 We have a choice of ridges or gullies (usually the ridges are the best).
 Halfway down we do a dog-leg left and finish on a very steep, east aspect fall line.